“There’s no organs … What’s happened to all the organs?”

 Morgan shook his head.
 “Cooked breakfast.
 On a week day.
 My wives complained if I asked them to pass me the box of Coco Pops.”

 Morgan laughed.
 “I’m telling Liv what you said.
-Come on, let’s speed this up.”
-He made a play-punch at Grieves’ bulging stomach.
+Come on, Cleo, let’s speed this up.”
+He made a play-punch at Grieves’ bulging belly.
 “Too bad about the greasy breakfast.
 I hope it tastes as good on the way up!”

 “Shut that dog up,” ordered Morgan.

-The soldier knew better than to talk back, but the look on his face showed Morgan he was helpless to control it.
+The soldier knew better than to talk back, but the look on her face showed Morgan she was helpless to control it.

-He approached the animal and put the back of his hand close to its nose, trying to calm it down.
+He approached the animal and moved the back of his hand towards its nose, trying to calm it down.
 The trick never failed – Morgan’s parents were breeders and trainers of Dobermans, and from the time he was in nappies he’d been surrounded by them.
 But this time the dog was unaffected.
 Morgan stared at it as it continued barking and snarling at something unseen and unheard.
-Like the buzzard, the dog sensed something no human could sense and it wasn’t about to be distracted by trivial human gimmicks like the hand-in-front-of-the-nose trick.
+Like the buzzard, the dog sensed something no human could sense, and it wasn’t about to be distracted by trivial human gimmicks like the hand-in-front-of-the-nose trick.

-Vaguely insulted by the dog’s disobedience, Morgan moved up the line, shouting, “Who found it?”
+Vaguely insulted by the dog’s disobedience, Morgan strode up the line, shouting, “Who found it?”

 Two men, standing shoulder to shoulder, raised their hands.

 Morgan stepped towards them.
-Their boots and uniforms were muddy and one had dirt smeared across his face.
+Their boots and uniforms were muddy, and one man had dirt smeared across his face.

-Morgan turned to one, then the other.
+Morgan turned first to one, then to the other.
 They looked terrified.
-His heart thumped against his chest.
+He could feel his heart thumping against his chest.
 Even after six years as a senior officer in special ops, he still got a rush from the power he held over some of the country’s most elite soldiers.